Panic at the ISCO: time-varying double-peaked broad lines from evolving accretion disks are common amongst optically variable AGN: Variability analysis

 Examples of optical light curves of selected DPEs are shown in Figure \ref{fig:lcs_notable}.
 We present the updated ZTF light curve of ZTF18aarippg, the previously reported candidate for an inspiraling SMBH binary \citep{Jiang2022Tick-Tock:Binary}.
 We have also selected the particular examples ZTF18aalslhk and ZTF18aakehue because, by eye, it appears that the light curves may be better fit by a damped harmonic oscillator model over a typical AGN damped random walk model, making them most comparable to ZTF18aarippg.
 We note that apparently quasi-periodic variability arises naturally in a fraction damped random walk light curves, but we nonetheless present these specific cases as possible subjects of interest for periodicity analysis in future work.
 We also present the light curves of 2 DPEs for which we present time-domain spectroscopic monitoring in Section 5 (ZTF18aaymybb, and ZTF19aagwzod).

 The AGN and DPE samples also had recent mid-IR photometry available in W1 (3.4$\mu$m) and W2 (4.6$\mu$m) bands from the \textit{WISE} mission \citep{Mainzer2011NEOWISERESULTS, Mainzer2014InitialMission}.
-We obtained the neoWISE light curves from IRSA\footnote{https://irsa.ipac.caltech.edu/Missions/wise.html}.
+We obtained the neoWISE light curves from IRSA \citep{NEOWISETeam2020NEOWISE-RTable}.
 NeoWISE observes each field with a $\sim6$ month cadence, taking multiple observations over a short $<2$ day period.
 We report the median and standard deviation of the observations taken upon each $\sim6$ monthly visit to the field.
 The mid-IR light curves of selected DPEs are also shown in Figure \ref{fig:lcs_notable}.

 In a number of cases, the WISE light curves show the presence of mid-IR dust echoes with delays of $\sim200$ days relative to the optical (e.g. ZTF19aagwzod, ZTF18aaznjgn, as well as ZTF18acvcadu which is not pictured).
 In other cases the delays appear to be very long, on timescales of $>1000$ days (ZTF18abzweee, not pictured, had such a delay).
 For a large fraction of cases, the WISE light curve follows the long term variation of the optical light curve, but we do not resolve shorter timescale ($<$1\ year) variability (e.g. ZTF18aalslhk, ZTF18aaymybb).
 Future work could investigate the relationship between best-fit inclination angles from the disk model fitting and the delay of the mid-IR echo from the dusty torus.
 The ZTF and WISE light curves of the full AGN sample have also been made available in the github repo containing the intermediate data products (see footnote 1).